Written by Greg Ellifritz

 Most commonly, secondary devices are bombs set to detonate a short time after another explosive device has gone off.
 A common tactic for bombers is to place one bomb and then detonate it.
 They place a second bomb at the site to which victims may be evacuating or where first responders might be staging.
 The secondary explosive often does more damage than the primary.

-You probably saw last week’s attack on a tourist hotel in Tripoli.
+One of the best examples of terrorists using secondary devices is this bombing attack on a tourist hotel in Tripoli.
 Up to five gunman armed with rifles, grenades, and body armor entered the front lobby of the hotel and began shooting guests and staff at random.
 As people fled from the attackers out the back doors of the hotel, they gathered in the rear parking lot.
 The terrorists then detonated a pre-placed bomb loaded into one of the cars parked nearby.
 Nine people total were killed in the attack.
 The guns and grenades were the primary attack and the car bomb served very effectively as the secondary device.
 Some of those deaths could have been avoided through some better planning on the part of the fleeing victims.

 Think about most of the public buildings you spend time in.
 If a bomb goes off inside, a fire alarm is pulled, or people start shooting, where is the most likely evacuation spot?
 The parking lot.
 Unfortunately, this is probably the worst possible place for large numbers of people to amass.